uo-ec607/lectures/07-web-apis/07-web-apis.md

 ##   Size: 9.09 kB
 ```

 To extract the content (i.e. data) from of this response, I'll use the `httr::content()` function.
-Moreover, we know that this content is a JSON array, so we can convert it to an R object using `jsonlite::fromJSON()` as we did above.
-However, we don't yet know what format it will be in.
-Okay --- SPOILER --- it's going to be a list.
-I could use the base `str()` function to delve into the structure of this list.
-However, I want to introduce you to the `listviewer::jsonedit()` function, which allows for interactive inspection of list objects.^[Complex nested lists are the law of the land when it comes to JSON data.
+Moreover, since we know that this content is a JSON array, we can convert it to an R object using `jsonlite::fromJSON()` as we did above.
+With that being said, we *don't* yet know what format the data will taken in R. (SPOILER: Okay, it will be a list.)
+I could use the base `str()` function to delve into the structure of the object.
+However, I want to take this opportunity to introduce you to the **listviewer** package ([link](https://github.com/timelyportfolio/listviewer)) ::jsonedit()`, which allows for interactive inspection of list objects.^[Complex nested lists are the law of the land when it comes to JSON data.
 Don't worry too much about this now, but the good news is that R ideally suited to parse and handle these nested lists.
-We'll see more examples later in the course when we start working with programming and spatial data (e.g. geoJSON).]
+We'll see more examples later in the course when we start working with programming and spatial data.]

 ```r